ricniew/ibm-itcam-silent-config/README.md

 The created response files contains configuration options which are valid for the most popular set up with a DC monitoring a WebSphere instance.
 For the authentication client SOAP properties are used.
-[Please check below for possible changes you may need to perform]{.underline}.
+**Please check below for possible changes you may need to perform.**
 Always check the created response file if it meets your required set up.

 1. In case you configure a new DC the following configuration options are not enabled by default: